Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 ### predict_baseline_task

-This task will take the cleaned dataset and predict it according to your parameters i.e. the three input Data Nodes:
+This task will use the cleaned dataset and make predictions based on your specified parameters, which are the three input Data Nodes:

 *Day*, *Number of predictions* and *Max Capacity*.